The Best Pie Crust

 • large pinch of salt if using unsalted butter, smaller if using salted

-• 2 Tablespoons granulated sugar, can omit if making a savoury pie
+• 2 Tablespoons granulated sugar, can omit if making a savory pie

 • 1/2 cup of iced water (a bit more or less as humidity requires)